Table of Contents

 If you are prone to nausea and vomiting after anesthesia, you may be able to use Transderm Scop (scopolamine).
 This drug is administered in patches that correct the imbalance of acetylcholine and norepinephrine.
 These two substances are generally thrown off if a person is experiencing motion sickness, so it blocks the feeling of sickness to the brain.
 This patch will release medication into the body over three days, which should assist in nausea side effects.

 Zofran (ondansetron) can also be used to assist in nausea symptoms.
 This drug is more commonly used for cancer drug treatments like chemotherapy or radiation.
 Like anesthesia, Cancer treatments also involve a mixture of several drugs, resulting in side effects like vomiting or nausea.
-This medication is dissolved on the tip of the tongue and is not meant to be chewed.
+The ODT formulation of this medication is dissolved on the tip of the tongue and is not meant to be chewed.
 Talk to your doctor to determine if you can use an anti-nausea drug after your anesthesia treatment.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.